Online Guide for Newcomers to Prince Edward Island - Canada

-Make sure your children are dressed for the weather.
+Make sure your children are dressed for the weather when outside.
 In the winter time it can get very cold, and students should wear hats, winter jackets, snow pants, mittens/gloves and winter boots.

-Students are required to wear gym clothes and sneakers for Physical Education class.
+Students are required to wear gym clothes and appropriate sports shoes for Physical Education class.

 Paying attention to personal hygiene is strongly recommended, out of respect for self and others.
 Strongly scented personal hygiene products should be avoided when attending school, as there are people who are bothered by strong scents or have allergies.